Shippable/docs/sources/deploy/amazon-ecs-unmanaged.md

 The managed [deploy job](/platform/workflow/job/deploy) helps make your deployments very easy and quick to configure.
 However, you might want to write your deployment scripts yourself for added control and customization.

-These are called "unmanaged" or "custom" deployments and are implemented with a [runSH job](/platform/workflow/job/runsh/).
+These are called "unmanaged" or "custom" deployments and are implemented with a [runSh job](/platform/workflow/job/runsh/).

-This page walks through an example of deploying to Amazon ECS using runCLI.
+This page walks through an example of deploying to Amazon ECS using runSh.

 ## Building blocks